Dandelion Music

 RCM Levels 6, 7 and 8 practical, along with the matching theory exam, earn high school credits for Grades 10, 11 and 12 in B.C.

 Exam levels, theory grades and book levels are not designed to match each other.
-Book 3, for instance, is not RCM Level 3; each author or school has its own system.
+Piano Adventures 3, for instance, is not RCM Level 3; each author or school has its own system.

 Accompaniment